 Also included in the all-new Kindness Centre will be an artisans corner where local craftspeople, artists and photographers can sell their creations with a percentage going to help fund The Kindness Centre’s operations and outreach.

-The Kindness Centre is open to those needing support and the general public desiring to purchase Thursdays from 11:30am – 4pm and the 4th Saturday of every month from 10am until 12:30pm.
+The Kindness Centre is open to those needing support and the general public desiring to purchase on the following dates:

 Matthew 25:35-40 – Words of Jesus Christ